On the Convergence of Continual Federated Learning Using Incrementally Aggregated Gradients: ADDITIONAL EXPERIMENTS

+Tables \ref{tab:performance_task} and \ref{tab:performance_class} present the average accuracy performance for both task-incremental and class-incremental settings, along with standard deviation values.
+Our findings consistently show that the proposed approach effectively mitigates catastrophic forgetting while achieving higher average accuracy than the baselines in the task-incremental setup.
+In the class-incremental setup, the results are comparable overall, with our approach outperforming the baselines in select cases.

-We depict the average accuracy performance of the proposed approach in Fig.~\ref{fig:cifar100_avgaccuracy_class}.
-We observe that the proposed technique outperforms several baselines in the IID setting for the Split-CIFAR10 dataset.
-The baselines include class-incremental techniques such as TARGET, iCARL-FL, and LwF-FL.
+Fig.~\ref{fig:cifar100_avgaccuracy_class} illustrates the average accuracy performance of our method on the Split-CIFAR10 dataset in the class-incremental setup, demonstrating its superiority over the baselines in the non-IID setting.
+The baselines considered include class-incremental techniques such as TARGET, iCARL-FL, and LwF-FL.